unibas-gravis/VSDClient/README.md

 #### Further functionality :

-Many other functionalities are possible using VSDConnect and go beyond the scope of this quick-start :
+Many other operations are possible using VSDClient and go beyond the scope of this quick-start :

 * creating links between objects (example: link segmentation object to its original raw image)
 * update information of an object (example : assign it a particular ontology item to declare which organ it depicts)
 * assign rights to users and groups on objects and folders
 * creating folders and moving objects to them
-* support for information of different types of objects (raw image, segmentation, statstical model)
+* support for information of different types of objects (raw image, segmentation, statistical model)
 * ...

-To learn more about those, please check the API doc of the methods of VSDConnect class.
+To learn more about those, please check the API doc of the methods of VSDClient class.

 ## Copyright and License